PractiTest includes a new type of test that supports Exploratory and Session Based Testing practices.

 Reporting an Issue

-If you encounter an issue or bug, you can report it under the actions column and hit “Report Issue”.
+If you encounter a new issue, you can report it by pressing the “Report Issue” button under the actions column.

 When creating a dashboard item, to present test status (annotations) for exploratory tests, Select Entity> Instances, and Item type> Step Status Pie.